-In April 2016, The NIMH Education Fund launched a new educational initiative, under the name Heartwood, with the aim of producing a suite of distance learning courses and programmes as part of its mission to promote excellence in Herbal Medicine education.
+In April 2016, The NIMH Education Fund launched a new educational initiative, under the name Heartwood, with the aim of producing a suite of blended learning courses and programmes as part of its mission to promote excellence in Herbal Medicine education.

 The project is led by Nic Rowley, MA, MRCS, PGCE (former Dean of Studies at the School of Herbal Medicine), and managed by Paul Hambly, MNIMH (Chair of the Fund), with Hananja Brice-Ytsma, MSc, MNIMH, as Clinical Director and Adrian McDermott, BSc, as Learning Systems Developer.

 The NIMH Education Fund (registered charity number 262584)

 In April 1971, Fred Fletcher Hyde, George Smith, Nalda Gosling, Albert Priest, Arthur Jenner and Albert Orbell set up the National Institute of Medical Herbalists Limited Education Fund “to establish the training and tuition of students of medical herbalism giving both lectures in theoretical aspects and demonstrations in practical training.”
 In pursuit of these charitable objectives, the fund makes grants to organisations and educational establishments, sponsors research, and supports the provision of practice and education facilities throughout the United Kingdom.

 In line with its charitable status, all income derived from the operation of Heartwood in excess of course production costs will be used by the Education Fund to support new initiatives that benefit Herbal Medicine as a whole.
 Whilst it believes that Heartwood can make a significant contribution to national and international education in Herbal Medicine, it does not seek to attract potential students away from other institutions offering professional training, but rather to share knowledge and resources wherever possible.